neopeer/neopeer/CONTRIBUTING.md

 &emsp;*//cppcheck-suppress [warningcode]*

-In the above you would replace [warningcode] with the appropriate code found from the output of:
+In the above you would replace [warningcode] with the appropriate code found from the output of cppcheck in the error log.

-&emsp;*cppcheck --errorlist --template='{file}:{line},{severity},{id},{message}'*

 **Example static analysis suppression:**

-Let's say you receive the following warning:
+Let's say you receive the following warning/error in the out log:

-&emsp;*(style) Struct 'biguint_t < 128 >' has a constructor with 1 argument that is not explicit.*
+&emsp;*(style) Struct 'biguint_t < 128 >' has a constructor with 1 argument that is not explicit. [noExplicitConstructor]*

-If using Linux, the error code may be found the following way:

-&emsp;*cppcheck --errorlist --template='{file}:{line},{severity},{id},{message}' | grep "is not explicit"*

-Gives return:

-&emsp;*error id="noExplicitConstructor" severity="style" msg="Class &apos;classname&apos; has a constructor with 1 argument that is not explicit." verbose="Class &apos;classname&apos; has a constructor with 1 argument that is not explicit.
-Such constructors should in general be explicit for type safety reasons.
-Using the explicit keyword in the constructor means some mistakes when using the class can be avoided." cwe="398"*
+The [warningcode] is marked at the tail of the above message.

 The comment to place on the preceding line to suppress the message would be: